Online evaluations in AI Configs

 Toxicity$ld:ai:judge:toxicityWhether the response includes harmful or unsafe phrasing.

-Charts show recent and average scores for each metric.
+For each attached judge, the Monitoring tab displays charts with recent and average scores over the selected time range.
 You can view individual results and reasoning details for each data point.
 Metrics update as evaluations run.

 These metrics appear both on the Monitoring tab and in the Metrics list for your project.